- Friday 19 January 2018

 “This strategy includes our commitments to building a low carbon, energy and resource efficient community and embedding sustainable living practices throughout our region – and the Love your Leftovers campaign is a fantastic example of how we can help residents to save time and money, while also making our region more sustainable,” she said.

 “I’m looking forward to seeing all of the scrumptious recipe creations entered into the Love your Leftovers competition.

 “These will all form part of an ebook to share with the ‘love your leftovers’ community so you’ll always have different options to feed your family without needing to leave the house or fork out lots of money.”

 The Love your Leftovers recipe competition has been extended to March 5.
 To share your creation visit the Living Smart website www.livingsmartqld.com.au/campaigns/competition and while you’re there, sign up to get regular newsletters and tips for smart living in our region.

 Living Smart is a local government partnership initiative.

-*SARDI (2015).
+* SARDI (2015) Primary Production Food Losses: Turning losses into profit.
 South Australian Research and Development Institute, Primary Industries and Regions South Australia